• Skip to primary navigation

 4. Click on Apply and OK to save this change on your computer.

-After this, you will be able to see all the hidden files and folders on your computer.
+After this, only the protected system files will be hidden and you will be able to see all the non-system files/folders that were previously hidden on your computer.

-2. How to Show Hidden System Files in Windows 11/10
+2. Show Hidden System Files on the Computer

-1. Open the File Explorer on your computer > click on 3-dots icon in the top-menu bar and select Options in the drop-down menu.
+1. Open File Explorer > click on 3-dots icon in the top-menu bar and select Options in the drop-down menu.

 Open Folder Option in File Explorer Windows 11

-If you are using Windows 10: Click on the File Tab in top-menu bar and select Change Folders and Search options in the menu that appears.
+Windows 10: Click on View > Options and select Change Folders and Search options in the menu that appears.

 2. On Folder Options screen, switch to View tab, select Show hidden files, folders, drives option, scroll down a bit further and uncheck Hide protected operating system files (Recommended) option.